ibest/ARC/README.md

 ## Usage

 Pre-requisites:

-    -Install either bowite2 or blat for mapping.
+    *Install either bowite2 or blat for mapping.
 Make sure that the executable for these is in your path.
-    -Combine reads into a maximum of 3 files per sample: PE1, PE2, SE (where PE stands for Paired End, and SE for Single End).
+    *Combine reads into a maximum of 3 files per sample: PE1, PE2, SE (where PE stands for Paired End, and SE for Single End).
 These files can be fasta or fastq formatted.
-    -Ensure that the targets file is in fasta format and that all entries have unique names.
+    *Ensure that the targets file is in fasta format and that all entries have unique names.

 1) Create an ARC_config_fastq.txt file using the one in "test_data" as a template.
 Put this file in a working directory on a drive with plenty of free space.
 2) run ARC: /path_to_arc/bin/ARC